vmware/terraform-provider-nsxt/website/docs/r/policy_segment.html.markdown

 * `display_name` - (Required) Display name of the resource.
 * `description` - (Optional) Description of the resource.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this policy.
+* `ignore_tags` - (Optional) A list of tag scopes that provider should ignore, more specifically, it should not detect drift when tags with such scope are present on NSX, and it should not overwrite them when applying its own tags.
+This feature is useful for external network with VCD scenario.
+  * `scopes` - (Required) - List of scope values that should cause scope/tag pair to be ignored.
 * `nsx_id` - (Optional) The NSX ID of this resource.
 If set, this ID will be used to create the resource.
 * `connectivity_path` - (Optional) Policy path to the connecting Tier-0 or Tier-1.
 * `context` - (Optional) The context which the object belongs to